linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On **Debian** and **Ubuntu**, use the following command:

             sudo apt update && sudo apt upgrade

-    - On CentOS, use:
+    - On **CentOS**, use the following command:

             sudo yum update

-    - On Fedora, use:
+    - On **Fedora**, use the following command:

             sudo dnf upgrade

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What is curlie?

 `curlie` is a command-line front end for `curl` that takes inspiration from HTTPie.
-You can learn more about HTTPie, an HTTP client designed with readability and modern web APIs in mind, from our guide [How to Install and Use HTTPie on Linux](/docs/guides/how-to-use-httpie/).
+You can learn more about HTTPie, an HTTP client designed with readability and modern web APIs in mind, from our [How to Install and Use HTTPie on Linux](/docs/guides/installing-and-using-httpie-on-linux/) guide.

+### How Is Curlie Different From HTTPie

 Like HTTPie, `curlie` gives you an HTTP client ready to work with modern web APIs and focused on readable, human-friendly output.
 Unlike HTTPie, though, `curlie` keeps the performance and rich array of features you find in `curl`, making `curlie` more versatile and capable for general use.